RobinMalhotraa/SPAapplication/README.md

 ## Features

-- Authentication (login/register with email-password)
+- Authentication (email-password login/registration)
-- Upload images for display pictures of contacts
+- Upload photographs for contact pictures to be shown.
-- Add/update/delete contacts & change display picture
+- Change the display picture and add/update/delete contacts.
-- Add/update/delete profile links of individual contacts
+- Individual contact profile links can be added, updated, or deleted.
-- Search contacts by name or profile links
+- Contacts can be found using their names or profile links.
-- Toast notifications for actions - adding/updating/deleting contact, or welcome message etc.
+- Toast notifications for actions such as adding, updating, or removing contacts, or sending a welcome message, among others.

 ## Usage